dottxt-ai/outlines/docs/reference/models/vllm.md

 !!!
 Note "Installation"

     You need to install the `vllm` library to use the vLLM integration.
+See the [installation section](#installation) for instructions to install vLLM for CPU or ROCm.

 ## Load the model